fangli333/fangli333.github.io/_pages/about.md

 Research
 ======
-My research interests lie in **3D/4D Vision** including • Reconstruction • Generation • Segmentation • Self-Calibration • Novel View Synthesis. <br>
+My research interests lie in **3D/4D Vision** including Reconstruction • Segmentation • Self-Calibration • Novel View Synthesis • Understanding. <br>
 <u>Welcome to email me on collaborations and discussions if you are interested.</u> <br>

 Current